aridjayarecipes/cutesrecipes.web.app/content/post/2422-steps-to-make-homemade-banana-and-poppy-seed-ice-cream.md

 1. Get 1/4 lime juice

 Mashed bananas and poppy seeds are mixed with whole wheat flour and wheat bran in these wonderful, hearty muffins.
 I should have paid more attention - so many positive ratings were to MODIFIED recipes.
-We'll smear these in cream cheese and honey and eat the dozen but I'll never.
+We&#39;ll smear these in cream cheese and honey and eat the dozen but I&#39;ll never.
 Lemon Poppy Seed Ice Cream - vegan, dairy-free and low carb.

 <!--inarticleads2-->